jacobkap/crimebythenumbers/docs/regular-expressions.md

 ## Useful special characters

 So far we have just searched for a single character or word and expected a return only if an exact match was found.
-There a number of characters called "special characters" that allow us to make more complex `grep()` and `gsub()` pattern searches.
+Now we'll discuss a number of characters called "special characters" that allow us to make more complex `grep()` and `gsub()` pattern searches.

 ### Multiple characters `[]`

 To search for multiple matches we can put the pattern we want to search for inside square brackets `[]` (note that we use the same square brackets for subsetting but they operate very differently in this context).
 For example, we can find all the crimes that contain vowels.

-We can also search for multiple characters, instead of individual characters.
-We place our list of desired characters within square brackets `[]`.
+The `grep()` searches if any of the letters inside of the `[]` are present in our "crimes" vector.

 ```r